drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 *Further reading*: {% include link.html title="Communication for Engineers, by Chris Laffra" url="https://www.amazon.co.uk/Communication-Engineers-developers-communicator-productivity/dp/B08W7SNN69?tag=drin04-20" %}

-## 3. Discipline and time management: The organisational pillars of remote engineering
+## 3. Discipline and time management: The organizational pillars of remote engineering

 While traditional office settings offer a natural rhythm to your day, remote work requires a more intentional approach to discipline and time management.
 Let's delve into some effective strategies that can help you establish a structured, productive workday, and create a seamless boundary between your professional and personal lives.